solana-foundation/developer-content/content/courses/program-optimization/program-architecture.md

 #### Box

-Now that you know a little bit about data sizes, let’s skip forward and look at a problem you’ll run into if you want to deal with larger data accounts.
+Now that you know a little bit about data sizes, let's skip forward and look at a problem you'll run into if you want to deal with larger data accounts.
 Say you have the following data account:

 ```rust